Nigerians bemoan lack of patience after drawing blank

 The locals in the crowd did not share that view, greeting

-the catalogue of misplaced passes and underhit crosses with jeers and whistles.
+the catalog of misplaced passes and underhit crosses with jeers and whistles.

 Mikel, who tried to orchestrate Nigerian attacks from deep, shared his coach's assessment.

-"They had 11 men behind the ball all the time, so it was difficult to create chances," said Mikel, who had the dubious honour of being named man of the match.
+"They had 11 men behind the ball all the time, so it was difficult to create chances," said Mikel, who had the dubious honor of being named man of the match.

 "The first 15-20 minutes, we tried to push and we pushed a bit too hard.
 They sat back, they didn't come out to play and so it became difficult," he added.